Top NBA Centers All-Time and 2023

 2021-22 NBA Stats: 30.6PTS, 11.7REB, 4.2AST, 1.1STL, 1.5BLK

 Joel Embiid continues to grow in every area of his game, and put together another MVP-caliber season in 2021-22.
-A positive sign for Embiid and 76ers fans was that he played in 68 regular season games this year, the most that he has played in a season in his career.
+A positive sign for Embiid and 76ers fans was that he played in 68 regular season games last year, the most that he has played in a season in his career.
+After a full offseason with James Harden under his belt, look for Embiid and the Sixers to be a serious postseason threat to the Milwaukee Bucks, Brooklyn Nets, and Miami Heat at the top of the Easten Conference.

 2. Nikola Jokic, Denver Nuggets